AndrewC101/PokemonTrueRed/README.md

   - 2 moon stones in Mt.Moon
   - Fire stone on Route 4
   - Water stone on route 25
+  - Thunder stone on SS Anne
 - Viridian Forest also has Venonat, Paras, Beedrill, Butterfree
 - Mt.Moon also has Nidorino, Nidorina, Gastly, Slowpoke, Machop
 - Routes 4, 24, 25 also have Pikachu, Beedrill, Butterfree, Growlith, Cubone, Sandshrew and Abra is more common
+- Route 4 has also Squirtle
+- Route 25 has also Charmander
-- Route 6 also has Meowth, Scyther, Pinsir, Krabby, Kingler
+- Route 6 also has Meowth, Bulbasaur, Scyther, Pinsir, Krabby, Kingler
 - Route 11 also has Scyther, Pinsir, Ponyta, Rapidash
 - Route 9 also has Magnemite, Machoke, Primeape, Tauros
 - Rock Tunnel also has Gaveller, Machoke, Haunter, Rhyhorn